GaelReinaudi/playground/llm_tricks/01_json_schema/README.md

 ## Demonstration

 This folder contains examples that show:
-1. How to generate schemas from Pydantic models
+1. A complex enterprise-grade Pydantic model with deep nesting and relationships
-2. The difference between sending unformatted vs. formatted schemas
+2. Tools to generate both unformatted and formatted JSON schemas
-3. How to properly format schemas for optimal LLM comprehension
+3. Scripts to compare LLM responses to different schema formats

 ## Best Practices